A Multi-Task Embedder For Retrieval Augmented LLMs: Experiment

-Firstly, compared with the result from plain LLM, i.e. None, LLM-Embedder helps to deliver more precise answers with the retrieved knowledge (Table~\ref{tab:qa}), better instruction following effect with the retrieved examples (Table~\ref{tab:icl}), and improved quality of long-sequence generation with the retrieved memory (Table~\ref{tab:mem and tool and convsearch}).
-Besides, the LLM's performance can also by improved by other baseline retrievers in many of the situations.
-However, the relative improvements are not always as significant as the ones with LLM-Embedder.
-Such observations indicate that \textit{LLMs can benefit from properly retrieved assistance; and with a stronger retriever, the augmentation's impact can be substantially magnified}.

-Secondly, LLM-Embedder brings forth a competitive retrieval augmentation effect across the diverse scenarios.
-On one hand, it notably outperforms a series of general retrievers, including the state-of-the-art method BGE.
-On the other hand, it also goes beyond the task-specific method, i.e. AAR for knowledge enhancement, LLM-R for in-context learning, API-Retriever for tool learning, Conv-ANCE for conversational search.
-Such an observation indicates that \textit{LLM-Embedder is able to provide a strong and unified foundation to support different retrieval augmentation needs of LLMs}.
+Firstly, compared with the results without retrieval augmentation, i.e. None, LLM-Embedder delivers more precise answers with the retrieved knowledge (Table~\ref{tab:knowledge}), improved quality of long-sequence generation with the retrieved memory (Table~\ref{tab:memory}), better instruction following effect with the retrieved examples (Table~\ref{tab:icl-tool}), and more accurate tool retrieval (Table~\ref{tab:icl-tool}).
+Besides, though the LLM's performance can also by improved by other baseline retrievers, LLM-Embedder always leads to the most amplified retrieval augmentation effect across all scenarios.
+It outperforms all general retrievers and is competitive against task-specific retrievers, i.e. AAR for knowledge enhancement, LLM-R for example retrieval, and API-Retriever for tool retrieval.
+This observation validates that \textit{the LLM benefits from the retrieved information; meanwhile, LLM-Embedder can provide a strong and unified foundation to support diverse retrieval augmentation needs of the LLM}.

-Finally, we can also observe that the task-specific retrievers optimized for one scenario could result in limited performances in other scenarios, indicating that the training impacts between different retrieval tasks are not always transferable.
-To better illustrate this point, we visualize the retrieval augmentation's impact (improvements over None) from five representative methods in Figure~\ref{fig:3}: BGE, AAR, LLM-R, API-Retriever (API-R), and LLM-Embedder (ours).
-The first method is the general embedding model, while the second to fourth are task-specific methods.
-We can observe that although task-specific training can deliver a competitive performance for its corresponding scenario, e.g., AAR for knowledge enhancement and LLM-R for in-context learning, their impacts are severely weakened when applied for other usages.
-In contrast, {LLM-Embedder demonstrates a steady and competitive performance across different scenarios}. \textit{Although challenging, the seemingly irrelevant or even adverse retrieval patterns can still be reconciled by one unified embedding model on top of the properly optimized training recipe}.
+We can also observe that the task-specific embedders optimized for one scenario result in limited performances in others, suggesting that the semantic relationships required by different retrieval scenarios are not transferable.
+To better illustrate this point, we visualize the retrieval augmentation's impact from five representative methods in Figure~\ref{fig:radar}.
+Notably, although task-specific embedders exhibit competitive performance for their targeted scenario, their impacts are severely weakened when applied on other scenarios.
+In contrast, LLM-Embedder demonstrates a steady and competitive performance across all scenarios.
+To summarize, \textit{the irrelevant or even adverse retrieval patterns can be reconciled by one unified embedding model on top of our optimized training methodology}.

-\subsubsection{Individualized Analysis}
+\subsection{Individualized Analysis}